 The Many Colors of Bearded Dragons

 Below is a listing and pics if I have them, of the available colors of bearded dragons on the market today.
-It should be noted that Color lines are NOT morphs, they are line bred trait's.

 there are a TON of different red lines, some are more fire engine red where others are more brick red.
 If you like the color red, there's a dragon out there for you.